 - List all cities in the UK where my ads generated more than 50 clicks last week.

-googleads_get_conversions – Get conversion action details.
+google_ads_get_conversions – Get conversion action configuration data from Google Ads.

 -